Dumfries and Galloway Fine Arts Society is one of the oldest art societies in the country and perhaps one of the most fortunate in its founders.

 In 2017 the society mounted its 90th annual exhibition alongside a special “Past and Present” show of distinguished members’ work, at Gracefield Arts Centre, Dumfries.

 the society arranges other unselected exhibitions for its members - in 2018, one at Castle Douglas in the spring and another at Ottersburn Gallery in Dumfries leading up to Christmas.
 In 2019 our spring show tookplace at the Harbour Cottage gallery in Kirckudbright and our annual exhibition was once again at Gracefield, Dumfries.

 Each year, the society arranges a winter programme of demonstrations and workshops given by professional artists, and a summer programme of workshops in different media.
 Our members include amateurs of all levels, and non-painters who enjoy the talks and demonstrations, as well as many professional artists.

-The subscription for the remainder of 2019 is only £10 but the annual subscription will rise to £20 from January 1, 2020.
+The subscription rose from £10 to £20 a year from January 1, 2020.
 The increase - the first for years - will help meet the cost of presentations and workshops and contribute to the society's aim of promoting the arts, particularly among young people.